Schopenhauer

 Youth

 Arthur Schopenhauer was born in 1788 in Danzig, Prussia, into a merchant family.
-His father destined him to work in the same profession as himself.
-To do this, he had to travel and study languages.
+His father intended him to follow the same profession, which required travel and the study of languages.

-Although Schopenhauer already felt an interest in literary studies, he relented, and began his education.
-This led him to visit France, London, Savoy, Switzerland, Austria...
+Although Schopenhauer already felt drawn to literary studies, he acquiesced and embarked on his commercial education.
+This took him to France, London, Savoy, Switzerland, Austria...

-Arthur's mother shared her son's passion for letters.
-She sells her late husband's business, and opens a literary salon in Weimar, soon to be frequented by a distinguished guest: Goethe.
+Arthur's mother shared her son's passion for literature.
+She sold her late husband's business and opened a literary salon in Weimar, which soon attracted a distinguished regular: Goethe.

-Arthur was finally able to begin studying literature, at a grammar school in Gotha and another in Weimar, then at the universities of Göttingen and Berlin.
-There he attended lectures by Fichte, which disappointed him.
-A great admirer of Kantian thought, he could not forgive those who had betrayed the master's legacy, and who had pushed transcendental idealism towards absolute idealism: Fichte, Schelling, Hegel.
+Arthur was at last free to pursue his literary studies, first at grammar schools in Gotha and Weimar, then at the universities of Göttingen and Berlin.
+There he attended lectures by Fichte, which left him disappointed.
+A great admirer of Kant, he could not forgive those who had betrayed the master's legacy by pushing transcendental idealism towards absolute idealism: Fichte, Schelling and Hegel.

-At the age of twenty-five, he completed his studies and began writing his doctoral thesis: On the Fourfold Root of the Principle of Sufficient Reason.
+At twenty-five, he completed his studies and began his doctoral thesis: On the Fourfold Root of the Principle of Sufficient Reason.

-In 1814, he moved to Dresden, where he set about writing his great work, The World as Will and Representation, for four years.
+In 1814, he moved to Dresden, where he spent four years writing his great work, The World as Will and Representation.

-Several failures led him to depression: his work was published to general indifference, much to his disappointment.
-He also encountered financial problems (the bank in which he had invested his inheritance went bankrupt).
-Finally, his lectures at the University of Berlin failed to attract any students: they went to those of his great rival Hegel, whom he despised.
-Schopenhauer had to contend with empty classrooms, and eventually resigned.
+A series of setbacks plunged him into depression.
+His work was published to near-universal indifference, to his deep disappointment.
+He ran into financial difficulties when the bank in which he had invested his inheritance went bankrupt.
+And his lectures at the University of Berlin drew no students — they flocked instead to his great rival Hegel, whom he despised.
+Schopenhauer was left to face empty lecture halls, and eventually gave up his post.

-He frequently changed cities, moving from Berlin to Frankfurt, passing through Mannheim.
-In 1839, his work finally attracted attention; his dissertation, On the Freedom of the Will, was awarded a prize by the Royal Norwegian Society of Sciences.
+He moved frequently, from Berlin to Frankfurt by way of Mannheim.
+In 1839, his work at last attracted notice: his dissertation On the Freedom of the Will was awarded a prize by the Royal Norwegian Society of Sciences.

-More than a decade later, in 1851, he published his other fundamental work: Parerga and Paralipomena.
-Schopenhauer then enjoyed late success at the end of his life, about which he did not fail to bitterly ironise.
-In any case, he was convinced that his work would only be recognised by posterity, after his death.
+More than a decade later, in 1851, he published his other major work: Parerga and Paralipomena.
+Schopenhauer enjoyed belated success in the final years of his life — a development about which he was not slow to express bitter irony.
+He had long been convinced, in any case, that his work would only be recognised by posterity.

-He thus became a figure of 19th century German philosophy, respected and praised as such, exerting a profound influence on thinkers such as Nietzsche, Freud or Bergson.
+He became a towering figure of nineteenth-century German philosophy, respected and celebrated as such, exerting a profound influence on thinkers including Nietzsche, Freud and Bergson.

-He died in 1860 in Frankfurt am Main of a heart attack, and a confirmed bachelor, bequeathing all his possessions to his most faithful companion, his dog Atma.
+He died of a heart attack in 1860 in Frankfurt am Main, a confirmed bachelor, bequeathing all his possessions to his most faithful companion — his dog, Atma.

 On the Fourfold Root of the Principle of Sufficient Reason